Axia-Tech/AXIA-wiki/docs/general/claims.md

 This guide will walk you through the steps for either making a claim or attesting to the statement.

-If you are making a claim on AXIASolar for the first time, please read on below in the [making a claim](#making-a-claim) section.
+If you are making a claim on AXIACoin for the first time, please read on below in the [making a claim](#making-a-claim) section.
 If you've already claimed during the pre-genesis claims period, please proceed to the [attesting to a statement](#attesting-to-a-statement) section instead.